Bushido (rapper): Kollegah and Farid Bang

 In 2014, Bushido, Farid Bang, and Kollegah collaborated on "Gangsta Rap Kings", a single for Bushido's tenth studio album Sonny Black.
 The relationship between Farid Bang and Kollegah and Bushido worsened after that.
 After several indirect provocations from both sides, the situation escalated at an open-air festival in Munich in the summer of 2017.
 On their third collaboration album Jung Brutal Gutaussehend 3 Kollegah and Bang dissed Bushido and several ersguterjunge artists directly.

 Personal life

 Bushido has been in a relationship with former German model Anna-Maria Lewe (born 1981) since early 2011, and they married in May 2012.
 Lewe (now Ferchichi) is the younger sister of German singer Sarah Connor and ex-wife of Finnish footballer Pekka Lagerblom.
-Lewe has a daughter from a previous marriage.
+Lewe has a son from a previous marriage.
 The couple share seven children, including twins and triplets.

 Since August 2022, Bushido has lived in Dubai with his family, after they left their home in Berlin.